- About Cal State East Bay

 The campus expansions of the 1960s came to fruition in the early 1970s with several new buildings opening, including the Library and Administration buildings, the University Theatre and Robinson Hall in 1971, and the Student Health Center in 1973.
 Pioneer Heights, the first university-owned student housing on campus, opened its doors in 1987.
 Accommodating 400 students, Pioneer Heights would challenge the reputation of our university as a "commuter school" and provide a new nucleus of student life on campus.

-The university expanded its reach to Contra Costa County in 1992, opening a satellite campus in Concord.
+The university expanded its reach to Contra Costa County in 1992, opening a branch in Concord.

 The university changed its name to California State University, East Bay in 2005 to reflect its new regional positioning.
-The university’s three campuses — named the Hayward campus, the Concord campus and the Oakland Center — reinforced the regional influence of the university.
+The university’s three locations — named the Hayward campus, the Concord Center and the Oakland Center — reinforced the regional influence of the university.

 In the mid-2000’s, new construction blossomed on the Hayward campus for the first time since the late 1960s and early 1970s.
 Due to seismic vulnerability, Warren Hall, which had been the university’s signature building for decades, was demolished August 17, 2013.